Sushma7785/ImageSearch/README.md

 - Remove non-letter characters. 'nyl;on' will be auto-corrected to ‘nylon'

-- Mistyped vowels. 'ceku' will be auto-corrected to ‘cake'
+- Mistyped vowels. 'cet' will be auto-corrected to ‘cat'